stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in the .NET SDK.
 Please use the Stormpath Admin Console UI, or switch this page to the REST API documentation.
-    For updates, you can follow the `ticket on Github <https://github.com/stormpath/stormpath-sdk-dotnet/issues/158>`_.
+    For updates, you can follow the `.NET SDK ticket #158 on Github <https://github.com/stormpath/stormpath-sdk-dotnet/issues/158>`_.

-  .. only:: (csharp and none)
+  .. only:: notyetcsharp

-  .. only:: (vbnet and none)
+  .. only:: notyetvbnet

 .. only:: java